pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/gcp.md

 ## Configure a Service Account

 Once you have created your workload identity pool and provider, you will be directed to the pool details page.
+If you already have an appropriate service account created, skip ahead to the steps found in the [Grant access to the service account](/docs/pulumi-cloud/oidc/gcp/#grant-access-to-the-service-account) section.
+Otherwise, continue through the steps below to create a new one.

 ### Create a new service account

 1. Navigate to the [Service Accounts](https://console.cloud.google.com/projectselector2/iam-admin/serviceaccounts) page.

-WIP
+2. Select your Google Cloud project.
+3. Click "Create Service Account".
+4. Enter a value for the **Service account name** field.
+Then click **Create And Continue**
+    * The **Service account ID** field will auto-populate based on this value.
+5. In the **Grant this service account access to project** section, select the role(s) that provides the relevant access to your Pulumi service.
+Then click **Continue**.
+6. Leave the values in the next section blank and click **Done**.

 ### Grant access to the service account

-1. Navigate to your workload identity pool's page in the console.
-Then click the **Grant Access** button.
+1. In your workload identity pool's details page, click the **Grant Access** button.
 2. In the **Select service account** dropdown, select the desired service account to associate with the pool.
 3. Under the **Select principals** section, click the **Only identities matching the filter** radio button.
 4. In the **Attribute name** dropdown, select **Subject**.